 Do: Pre-treat hair with a mask

-Before attempting how to blow-dry hair at home, it's a good idea to indulge dry, damaged strands in a hair mask prior.
+Before attempting your blow-dry, it's a good idea to indulge dry, damaged strands with one of the best hair masks prior.
 Exposure to high heat can leave your hair looking stressed and feeling parched, and if your hair is already dry or damaged, you'll struggle to get that shiny, healthy-looking finish.

 Using a nourishing mask, like Briogeo Don't Despair, Repair!, apply a small dollop of product on the mid-lengths to ends and let sit for five to ten minutes.
 Rinse with cool water for silkier-feeling strands.

 Do: Always use a thermal protectant

 Although heat is a necessary evil when creating a sleek, beautiful blowout, it can wreak havoc especially on strands that have been put through their paces.
 Heat protection is a must.
 It acts as a protective shield or layer (pretty much like potholders on a hot casserole): It prevents singeing and any "hot spots" from forming on the shaft, and a lot of today's formulas also help detangle and act as pre-styling leave-ins too.

 If you struggle with using brushes and a dryer, you're not alone—there’s a reason we visit salons for a blowout; they're trained experts who spend years in school perfecting this very technique, after all.